AnnaPeng/DV_FinalProject/00 Doc/DV_FinalProject.knit.md

 ##3.
 Go to Makr, click on CNT(Fuel Cost 6000 Miles) and change Automatic to Bar, and then click on SUM(Engine Capacity) and change Automatic to Line
 ![](dual.png)

 ##4.
 Drag Year to Pages Shelf and step through each year from 2000 to 2004.
 <video controls="controls" width="800" height="600" name="Dual Axis through Years" src="PagesoverYear.mov"></video>

-It tells that over the four years the mean fuel cost to run 6000 miles in Pounds doesn not change, is always 540.5 Pounds; what changes is that over time, more and more people's cars have run 6000 miles and thus the counts for each variable in the bin is increasing.
+###Conclusion: It tells that over the four years the mean fuel cost to run 6000 miles in Pounds doesn not change, is always 540.5 Pounds; what changes is that over time, more and more people's cars have run 6000 miles and thus the counts for each variable in the bin is increasing.
 It reflects car has been becoming a popular travel tool.
 The yellow line also shows that the larger the engine capacity the higher fuel cost.

 ##The above can also be shown in Packed Bubble
 ![](Packed.png)